 Project VOYCE Staff

 Brea grew up in Owatonna, Minnesota and graduated from James Madison University majoring in marketing and minoring in sociology.
-First joining the organization as an AmeriCorps VISTA, Brea’s currently holds the role Co-Executive Director at Project VOYCE, focusing on resource and organizational development, building capacity and moving significant funds to the organization.
-Brea has had a variety of professional and personal experiences she brings to the table.
+First joining the organization as an AmeriCorps VISTA partner, Brea now currently holds the role Co-Executive Director at Project VOYCE, focusing on resource and organizational development, building capacity and moving significant funds to the organization.
+Brea has had a variety of professional and personal experiences.
 Brea created and implemented a successful crowdfunding campaign and was awarded $10,00 for a nonprofit client while participating in the Google Online Marketing Challenge.
 Brea also led an alternative spring break trip for a group of college students, facilitating discussion and critical reflection around issues of homelessness and addiction.
-She can be reached at email@example.com
+She can be reached at firstname.lastname@example.org

 CoMmunity engagement director